Take 5 minutes to learn about speed hump design criteria!

 But have you ever thought about the design criteria or standards for one of the most common traffic calming measures, i.e., speed humps?
 If not, you’re at the right place, where you’ll get to know everything about speed humps.

 In this short guide, learn anything you need to know about the dimension, designs, and standards of speed humps.
 Without any further ado, let’s get started.

 Facts you need to know about UK speed hump dimensions

 - Speed humps should have a minimum height of around 25 mm, and they cannot exceed more than 100 mm.
-On the other hand, speed bumps can have more than 100 mm height to act aggressively for slowing vehicles down to five miles per hour (mph).
+On the other hand, speed bumps can have more than 100 mm in height to act aggressively to slow vehicles down to five miles per hour (mph).
 The low height of speed humps makes them less aggressive and provides a smooth transition for most vehicles.
 Usually, they can reduce the speed to around 20 mph.

 - Speed humps must have a minimum length of 900 mm.
 These speed humps cover a larger road path and don’t act as a gradual ramp.
-Motorists can spot them, and they will only feel a slight raised/bump upon interacting with speed humps.
+Motorists can spot them and will only feel a slight raise/bump upon interacting with speed humps.
 On the other hand, abrupt shifts occur with speed bumps.

 Know more about speed hump design standards!

 It’s not only about dimensions.
 Instead, several factors play a vital role in the design of speed humps.

 Colour is essential for speed humps.
 After all, if the colour selection is not bright, motorists won’t spot them easily, which can cause collisions, property damage, and high-pitch traffic noise.

 Most commonly, the universal colour of speed humps is black/yellow, and each section of the speed hump should have alternating colours.